AllenInstitute/deep-neurographs/README.md

 ## Overview

-GraphTrace is a Python library that leverages machine learning to automatically correct splits in fragmented neuron segmentations from whole-brain images.
+GraphTrace is a Python library that automatically correct splits in fragmented neuron segmentations from whole-brain images by.

 <p>
   <img src="imgs/result.png" width="900" alt="">